 You Like Me!

 You might receive one response or more than one.
 In the case of one response, the best action to take would be to start slowly.
 Take things lightly.
 Don’t tell them your life story.
 Instead ask questions about them.
 Don’t ask to meet up just yet.
 I usually gave about a week or so of constant communication before I think of meeting someone in person.
+However, I don’t want to just have a pen-pal.

 Don’t reveal too much of yourself during the first part of communication.
 If you have lived in 6 states before you turned 12, don’t say that.
 Just say you’ve moved around a lot.
 If you received a medal of valor for saving a drowning kid, restrain yourself.
 Just say you like to go swimming.
 Those stories might come up when you meet in person.

-What if you receive replies from 4 different potential matches who you have sent out letters to?
+What if you receive replies from 4 different potential matches who you have sent letters to?
 Get to know each of them.
 This is where taking notes comes in handy.
 The worst mistake you can make is to repeat something to someone thinking that you said it to someone else.
 Or that you recall something they said but another one of your potential matches actually said it.
 In a perfect world, you will end up with all of your matches and live a blissful polygamous life.
 But in reality you’ll only end up with one…or none.

 Should I become Facebook friends with them?